Phonon Hall Viscosity and the Intrinsic Thermal Hall Effect of $\alpha$-RuCl$_3$: Results

 \subsection{Comparison to the thermal Hall effect}

 How do our measurements of phonon Hall viscosity relate to the thermal Hall effect in \rcl?
 The Hall viscosity can be interpreted in two ways.
 In an acoustic Faraday experiment with magnetic field along $z$, $\eta_{zxzy}$ mixes a sound wave propagating along $z$ and polarized along $x$ with a sound wave propagating along $z$ and polarized along $y$.
 In a thermal transport experiment with magnetic field along $z$, $\eta_{xzyz}$ takes phonon heat flow along $x$ and deflects it to heat flow along $y$.
-By symmetry, $\eta_{zxzy} =\eta_{xzyz}$, and thus our observation of phonon Hall viscosity suggests that phonons contribute to the thermal Hall effect in \rcl.
+By symmetry, the viscosity elements $\eta_{zxzy}$ and $\eta_{xzyz}$ are equal and thus our observation of phonon Hall viscosity requires a phonon contribution to the thermal Hall effect.

-We can estimate the phonon contribution to the thermal Hall effect using our measurement of $\eta_{xzyz}$ and the equations for acoustic energy transport in the presence of Hall viscosity---a detailed derivation is given in the Methods.
-The result is that Hall viscosity produces a thermal Hall conductivity: $\kappa_{xy} = \frac{\eta_{xzyz}}{\rho} C$, where $\rho$ and $C$ are \rcl's density and specific heat, respectively.
-Note that the phonon Hall conductivity is independent of the phonon mean free path---it is intrinsic.
-The Hall conductivity can be compared with the longitudinal thermal conductivity: $\kappa_{xx} = \overline{v}_s l C$, where $\overline{v}_s$ is the average speed of sound and $l$ is the phonon mean free path.
+We can estimate this contribution using our measurement of $\eta_{xzyz}$ and the equations for acoustic energy transport.
+This is a classical, kinetic model for thermal conductivity---a detailed derivation is given in the Methods.
+Intuitively, heat is carried by a thermal population of phonons, whereas the acoustic Faraday measurement probes the Hall viscosity of a single, low-frequency phonon mode.
+Assuming that the Hall viscosity is frequency independent, we can relate the thermal Hall conductivity to the phonon Hall viscosity through the specific heat: $\kappa_{xy} = \frac{\eta_{xzyz}}{\rho} C$, where $\rho$ and $C$ are \rcl's density and specific heat, respectively.
+Note that this phonon Hall conductivity is intrinsic---it is independent of the phonon mean free path.
+This Hall conductivity can be compared with the longitudinal phonon thermal conductivity: $\kappa_{xx} = \overline{v}_s l C$, where $\overline{v}_s$ is the average speed of sound and $l$ is the phonon mean free path.
 The ratio of phonon Hall to phonon longitudinal thermal conductivities is then